Xzdes/axleLLM/docsforLLM/03_workflow_and_commands.md

-# AxleLLM: Workflow & Commands for LLM
+# AxleLLM: Workflow and Commands

 **Objective:** To provide the standard operating procedures for designing and modifying AxleLLM applications.
 Your role is **System Architect**.
 You will not write imperative code; you will declare the system's architecture in the `manifest/` directory.